nferhat/fht-compositor/docs/configuration/input.md

 #### `scroll-button`, `scroll-button-lock`

 The button used to enable `on-button-down` scroll method.
-When `scroll-button-lock` is enabled, the button does not need to be held down, and insteads turns the button into a toggle switch.
+When `scroll-button-lock` is enabled, the button does not need to be held down, and instead turns the button into a toggle switch.

 ---